aeyobd/dwarfs/thesis/data.md

 Each likelihood map is normalized over the respective 2D parameter space. $f_{\rm sat}$ thus is the only term controlling the total abundance of satellite stars relative to the background.

-In J+24, a MCMC simulation is ran using the above total likelihood to solve for the following parameters:

-- Systemic proper motions $\mu_\alpha$, $\mu_\delta$.
-Single component prior is same as @MV2020: a normal distribution with mean 0 and standard deviation 100 km/s.
+In J+24, a MCMC simulation is ran using the above total likelihood to solve $\mu_\alpha$, $\mu_\delta$, and $f_{\rm sat}$.
+For the two component models, the amplitude and scale radius of the excented compopnet is also solved for.
+The proper motion single  component prior is same as @MV2020: a normal distribution with mean 0 and standard deviation 100 km/s.
 If 2-component spatial, instead is a uniform distribution  spanning 5$\sigma$ of single component case w/ systematic uncertainties.

 - $f_{\rm sat}$ density normalization.
 Prior is a uniform distribution between 0 and 1.
 - Spatial component parameters $B$ is uniform from 0-1 and $R_{\rm outer}$ is uniform and greater than $R_s$ for extended profiles (Scl and UMi here.)